 Get more space

 If your ground floor is too crowded for the size of kitchen you dream about, extending to create an interim floor or reclaiming unused space upstairs could be the answer.
 Be sure to include additional costs for accessing it if it’s a new space or you want it to be easily reachable without traipsing through the ground floor from the door.
 A glass-sided staircase is ideal for minimal visual impact or you could consider a spiral staircase if floorspace is limited.
 You may want to keep utilities in an area downstairs, though, both to limit noise from laundry appliances and clutter.

 Things you need to consider

 Just as if you were installing an upstairs bathroom in a property where there wasn’t one before, moving your kitchen to a different room means installing additional services, such as plumbing and a gas supply where applicable.
 You’ll also need to make sure there’s sufficient ventilation, that it’s structurally stable and that there’s adequate electrical and fire safety measures taken.
 These changes will need building regulations approval, so look for a competent person who can self-certify their work.
-It will also increase your kitchen budget, so be sure to shop around for quotes to get an idea of additional cost.
+It will also increase your kitchen budget, so be sure to shop around for quotes with kitchen specialists to get an idea of additional cost.
 Find more information on the Government’s Planning Portal.